Minreaux/jenkins-test/README.md

 # Jenkins Test

-This is used for testing Jenkins Configuration as Code (JCasC) and Jenkins Pipeline as Code functionality.
+This is used for testing Jenkins Configuration as Code (JCasC), Jenkins Pipeline as Code, Jenkins Plugin Installation Manager Tool, and Jenkins Job DSL functionality.

 ## Getting Started
 Download the repository and run the `Install-Jenkins.ps1` script.
 This will automatically setup a Jenkins instance locally using configuration as code.